 - implant leakage or rupture

-If you choose a textured type of implant, it’s essential to prevent infection.
-Infection is a much more common illness caused by breast implants.
+Regardless of implant type, smooth or textured, it’s essential to prevent infection.
+Infection is a much more common illness related to breast implants.
 Any surgery comes with infection risks, including breast augmentation.
 Infections can occur when a surgery site isn’t kept clean or if bacteria enters your breast during surgery.

 Besides infection, other complications associated with breast implants may occur.
 These include: